Allisboy/pawajs-dom-reRender/README.md

 # pawajs-dom-reRender
-for pawajs dom diffing with server html
+for pawajs dom diffing with server html (pawa-ssr)

 ```javascript
 import {pawaRender} from 'pawajs-dom-reRender'